i-k-dev/code-quiz/README.md

 ## Description

-This project takes on the 5th week challenge which is creating a password generator app that runs on a web browser.
+This project takes on the 6th week challenge which is creating a code quiz web app.

 ## User Story